AcademySoftwareFoundation/OpenColorIO/_sources/userguide/config_syntax.txt

 OpenColorIO is primarily controlled by a central configuration file, usually named ``config.ocio``.
-This page will only describe how to *syntactically* write this OCIO config - e.g what transforms are available, or what sections are optional.
+This page will only describe how to *syntactically* write this OCIO config - e.g. what transforms are available, or what sections are optional.

 This page alone will not help you to write a useful config file!
 See